Cipherxzc/vlut.cpp/evaluation/Evaluation.md

 Use [bench-e2e-batch.sh](scripts/bench-e2e-batch.sh) to benchmark all frameworks (including vlut.cpp and baselines) on a specific model.

-- Denpends on [bench-batch-decode.sh](scripts/bench-batch-decode.sh), which uses `llama-batched bench` to evaluate each framework.
+- Depends on [bench-batch-decode.sh](scripts/bench-batch-decode.sh), which uses `llama-batched bench` to evaluate each framework.

 #### Usage